 Buying a new home can be a complicated process and everyone’s situation is different.
 However, the following eight steps provide some information you need to get started on the right track.
-A mortgage loan originator is a great source to help you navigate the process, they can also be a great resource to guide you to other professionals that you might need to work with.
+A mortgage loan originator is a great source to help you navigate the process, they can also be a resource to guide you to other professionals that you might need to work with.

-Confirm your credit score
+- Confirm your credit score

 Lenders use credit scores to measure a borrower’s credit worthiness.
 A good payment history is a strong indicator that the loan applicant will make the mortgage payments on time.
 As soon as you start to consider a purchase, you should check your credit report and verify there are no errors.

-Start building better credit
+- Start building better credit

 Credit scores range from 300-850, and higher scores are better.
 Your score affects the type of loan you can receive as well as the interest rate you will pay.
 There are many ways to build and improve your credit, the most common technique is to open, utilize and make timely payments on a credit card.

-Buy or rent?
+- Buy or rent?

-Monitor the market
+- Monitor the market

 Before you ask a real estate agent for help seeing properties, it’s a good idea to make a list of features for your preferred neighborhood type.
 Once you’ve narrowed down your search, you can set up listing alerts on websites, such as Zillow and Trulia to monitor the market.

-Set your ceiling
+- Set your ceiling

 Potential homebuyers need to ask themselves, “How much home can I afford based on my available resources?”
 A good rule of thumb is to spend no more than 1/3 of your gross monthly income on monthly mortgage payments.
 Acceptable sources of income include documented salary, commissions, bonuses, alimony, child support, pension, social security, interest and dividends.

-Build or buy?
+- Build or buy?

 Buyers should consider that not all homes on the market are move-in ready.
 Some homes may need remodeling to make it into the living space you prefer.
 Another option to consider is buying a lot or piece of land and building your dream home to your exact preferences and specifications.
 The choice is yours!

 A larger down payment reduces the amount of the mortgage loan, which saves you money on the principal, interest and private mortgage insurance payments.
 In fact, if the down payment is at least 20 percent of the purchase price, you may be able to eliminate mortgage insurance, which will save you even more money.
-Curious what your monthly payment would be?
-You can use this mortgage payment calculator to estimate your monthly mortgage payments.
+Curious about what your monthly payment would be?
+You can use a mortgage payment calculator to estimate your monthly mortgage payments.